oblinger/HookAnchorApp/T/FIN/FIN Bills/FIN Accounts.md

 ## = TRACKING
+### --- EXPLANATIONS ---
+	.07	One time special transfers

 ### --- WIRED FUNDS ---
 07/16/2021	65,431.67	Extra funds paid for our Refi 06/25/2021	46,350.00	Refund of 1/2 of the space Ex money